drivendataorg/deon/CONTRIBUTING.md

 ### 1. Adding a new item to the examples table

 To add an example:
-- [ ] Use the [examples table](https://deon.drivendata.org/examples/) to determine the checklist item to which your article applies
+- [ ] Use the [examples table](https://deon.drivendata.org/examples/) to determine the checklist item to which your article applies.
-- [ ] Add the example to the `examples_of_ethical_issues.yml` file
+- [ ] Add the example to the `examples_of_ethical_issues.yml` file.
-- [ ] Open a pull request with the change to the yaml file
+- [ ] Open a pull request with the change to the yaml file.

 #### How to edit the examples table yaml